yunfan/punyforth/README.md

 8
 ```
 Congratulation, you've just doubled a number and printed out the result in the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

+For a detailed getting started guide see [Developing and deploying Punyforth applications](https://github.com/zeroflag/punyforth/wiki/Developing-and-deploying-Punyforth-applications).

 ## About the language